rfratto/vim-ginkgo-test/README.md

 ## Usage

 The full documentation can be found at [doc/vim-ginkgo-test.txt](doc/vim-ginkgo-test.txt).
 You can display it from within Vim with `:help vim-ginkgo-test`.
+Otherwise, just load up a `.go` file and run `:GinkgoTest`.

 ## License